justwillem/mod/README.md

 1. Download the mod, hit the green button on the right named 'Clone or download', download ZIP and you will get the file 'mod-master.zip' in your download folder.
 2. Extract the contents of 'mod-master.zip' to your paradox mod folder.
 Usually placed in: C:\Users\me\Documents\Paradox Interactive\Crusader Kings II\mod
 Note: Only the folder and .mod file is necessary for playtesting.
-3. Open ck2game.exe, open the mod tab and check 'WorldOfGielinor'.
+3. Open ck2game.exe, open the mod tab and check 'World of Gielinor'.
 4. Enjoy.